-Homework assignments for students in grades 5-12 are posted on Google Classroom to keep parents informed.
+Homework assignments for students in grades 5-12 are posted on Google Classroom and or PowerSchool.

-3.4-2 Academic Honesty Policy
+Academic Honesty Policy

 Students face many academic and social demands and challenges during the course of the year.
 Being able to deal with these in an honest, organized fashion is part of each student's development.
 Students must do their own work; cheating and plagiarism are not tolerated.
-Plagiarism is turning in work that is not one's own, including Al-generated work.
+Plagiarism is turning in work that is not one's own, including AI-generated work.
 Plagiarism can lead to criminal charges by the owner of the document/information.
 Most universities expel students after one incident of plagiarism or cheating.